You Are Responsible for All Breakages!

 How many broken links are there on a ‘typical’ higher education website and how much of a problem are breakages, in practice?

-In this week’s blog, we discuss an exercise we recently completed to analyse the number of broken links present on the pages of 55 UK university websites.
+In this post, we discuss an exercise we recently completed to analyse the number of broken links present on the pages of 55 UK university websites.

 Starting at the home page, we scanned 1,000 pages checking the links and resources on each of those pages to get solid data about the scope and scale of broken links.
 Overall, our crawler examined 54,124 pages and tested 166,252 links.

 Of the 55 sites scanned, 11% had no broken links: they did have broken resources needed to render certain pages, but all the content was accessible and searchable via Google/Bing.
 We note that two of these sites have installed a site content auditing tool and it seems to be performing the task it is intended to do.

 The balance of the sites all had broken links (and resources) present in varying degrees.
 Our preferred statistic to indicate the prevalence of breakages is the number of broken links per 100 web pages.

 For the 55 websites, we analysed the average number of broken links is 5.92 per 100 pages – ranging from zero to 31.43 per hundred pages.
 The graph illustrates the distribution of the occurrence of broken links per 100 pages across the sample group.
 Just under 60% of the sites have five or fewer broken links for every 100 pages, most of the balance of the sites (38%) have between six and 20 broken links per 100 pages.
 And, 2% of the sites have in excess of 20 broken links per 100 pages.

 Figure 1: Distribution of the broken link rates found for the first 1,000 pages scanned on 55 UK university websites.
 Most (58%) of the websites had five or fewer broken links for each 100 web pages.
 The total number of pages scanned was 54,124 with 166,252 associated links.
 Data gathered mid-January 2017.